argoproj/argo-workflows/docs/multi-cluster.md

 ## Usage

+### Configured The Workflow Controller

 To make the workflow controller aware of other clusters and able to connect to them:

 ```bash
 kubectl -n argo create secret generic clusters
 ```

-This need to be populate with one entry per cluster, e.g.:
+This needs to be populated with one entry per cluster, e.g.:

 ```yaml
 apiVersion: v1